Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/system_environment/Transfer_CFT_communications.md

 title: "Transfer CFT communications"
 linkTitle: "Transfer CFT communications"
 weight: 250
---- You can communicate with {{< TransferCFT/axwayvariablesComponentShortName  >}} using a file  or a TCP/IP connection.
+---You can communicate with {{< TransferCFT/axwayvariablesComponentShortName  >}} using a file  or a TCP/IP connection.

 > **Note**
 >
-> When using a multi- node architecture, the TCP/IP communication option is not available.
+> When using a multi-node architecture, the TCP/IP communication option is not available.

 ### Communication file